kjudacity/Capstone-Game/README.md

 * Object Oriented Programming
   * The project uses Object Oriented Programming techniques. - Base code already organized into 4 main classes: Game, Snake Controller, and Renderer.
 Additionally, I added 1 more base class StationaryObject which has two subclassess: Wall and Food.
 See stationaryObject.h for declariations of the classes on lines 9, 26, and 43.
   * Classes use appropriate access specifiers for class members. - See stationaryObject.h for declariations of the classes on lines 10, 27, 35, and 44.
-  * Class constructors utilize member initialization lists. - See stationaryObject.h for declariations of the classes on lines 28.
+  * Class constructors utilize member initialization lists. - See stationaryObject.h on line 28.
-  * Classes abstract implementation details from their interfaces. - The base code already started this and it was continued through with StationaryObjects, Wall, and Food.
+  * Classes abstract implementation details from their interfaces. - The base code already started this and it was continued through with StationaryObjects, Wall, and Food in stationaryObject.h.
+Additionally comments were added to ensure understanding.
   * Classes encapsulate behavior. - The base code started this and it was continued through with StationaryObjects, Wall, and Food, specifically the function Occupied in stationaryObject.cpp lines 11 and 56.
   * Classes follow an appropriate inheritance hierarchy. - This can be seen in stationaryObject.h for declariations of the classes on lines 9, 26, and 43.
-  * Overloaded functions allow the same function to operate on different parameters. -Yes Occupied works differently for Wall - see stationaryObject.cpp lines 11 and 56.
+  * Overloaded functions allow the same function to operate on different parameters. - Occupied works differently for Wall - see stationaryObject.cpp lines 11 and 56.

 ## Dependencies for Running Locally
 * cmake >= 3.7